 While you can technically install the Bone GTR in either direction, it was designed to have a top and a bottom orientation.
 This not only allows it to properly fit different types of triggers but it is how the ergonomic shape was designed to feel and work best.
-The upper half or top of the Bone trigger channel is thicker.
-The lower half or bottom of the Bone trigger channel is thinner.
+There is a small machined dimple in the back of the trigger that indicates which end faces up.
+The top of the Bone trigger channel is also thicker than the lower half.
 See illustration below.

 Installing your Bone GTR is easy!
 First make sure that your trigger settings are adjusted the way that you want them to be before installing the Bone.
 Then make sure your marker is degassed and follow the steps below.

 1. Make sure the set screws on the Bone are unscrewed enough so that your trigger fits into the trigger channel of the Bone, all the way.